Gearhungry logo.

 NETGEAR GS1088-Port Gigabit Unmanaged Ethernet Switch

-The NETGEAR GS1088-Port Gigabit Ethernet Unmanaged Switch is the best Ethernet switch for the unpretentious network builder who just wants to split a single connection between various devices.
+With a durable metal case and small footprint, the NETGEAR GS1088-Port Gigabit Ethernet Unmanaged Switch is possibly the best desktop switch for the unpretentious network builder who just wants to split a single connection between various devices.
 Its internet splitter provides connectivity to your modem or gaming router, allowing for additional wired connections.
 Be it an extra laptop, a printer, or your gaming console; this Ethernet switch can meet all your needs.

 Key Features: